bootdotdev/blog/content/jobs/whats-the-job-outlook-for-computer-science-students.md

 ### Work Life Balance

 Work-life balance is a critical benefit to consider when career hunting.
 Don't plunge head-long into a new career without thinking about the toll it will take on your lifestlye.
-Different fields in computer science allow for you to find the perfect job that suits your individual needs, whether it’s a full time job for a large corporation or a simple part time, remote job for the stay at home parent.
+Different fields in computer science allow for you to find the perfect job that suits your individual needs, whether it's a full time job for a large corporation or a simple part time, remote job for the stay at home parent.
 A job in computer science will alow for you to work fulltime or as a freelancer.

 ### Education requirements

 Programming jobs vary in their educational requirements.
-Depending on the position, [*certifications*](https://blog.boot.dev/jobs/where-to-get-a-programming-certificate/), [*associates*](https://blog.boot.dev/jobs/programming-job-with-associates-degree/) or Bachelor’s degrees may be necessary. **Most positions however simply require that you know what your're doing**, and that you can complete the programming tasks required of you.
+Depending on the position, [*certifications*](https://blog.boot.dev/jobs/where-to-get-a-programming-certificate/), [*associates*](https://blog.boot.dev/jobs/programming-job-with-associates-degree/) or Bachelor's degrees may be necessary. **Most positions however simply require that you know what your're doing**, and that you can complete the programming tasks required of you.
 A portfolio of side projects is a great way to break into the industry.

 In some cases it may be beneficial to seek out internships or to consider a [*coding bootcamp*](https://blog.boot.dev/jobs/is-coding-bootcamp-worth-it/) to gain the coding knowledge necessary to be hired for a job.
 When it comes to the level of education needed, make sure you research what the specific position you're interested requires.
 For example, machine learning specialists may require more formal training that front-end developers.